Ad12y/Campus-Watch-Dash-App/README.md

 Campus Watch Dashboard

+## Access the Dash App

+You can access the deployed Dash app [here](https://campuswatch.azurewebsites.net/.).
+The app is compatible with both mobile and desktop devices.

 ## Purpose

 The Campus Watch Dashboard is a data visualization project designed to showcase the capabilities of Dash, a Python framework for building analytical web applications.
 It provides insights into crime incidents reported on a university campus, allowing users to explore and analyze the data interactively.